 Another tactic for slashing debt is to pick up the phone and start negotiating.
 This is easier than you realize and costs zero dollars.
 If you have high-interest rate credit cards, try calling the lender to negotiate a lower interest rate.
 Let them know you have an offer from another credit card company but you want to stick with them.

 But don’t stop with your credit cards.
 Negotiate your bills too.
 Start comparison shopping with regular monthly bills, such as auto insurance and cable company.
 Let these companies know you are loyal but would like help on the rate.
 Before you know it, your bills can be lowered by $100 or $200 a month.
 Put this money towards your debt and accelerate your debt payoff timeline.

 #8.
 Debt consolidation

 When trying to figure out the best plan for getting rid of debt, debt consolidation may sound like a tempting offer, but it’s not as straightforward as it seems.

-Debt consolidation refers to combining several unsecured loans, such as credit cards, car loans and medical bills, into one payment, and one interest rate.
+Debt consolidation refers to combining several unsecured loans, such as credit cards, car loans, and medical bills, into one payment, and one interest rate.
 The idea behind this is you potentially save money on interest and you have one, simplified monthly payment.
-There are numerous companies promising to do this for you (for a fee).
+Numerous companies are promising to do this for you (for a fee).

 Although this is an option, there are dangerous money pitfalls to be aware of if you go this route.
 First of all, the interest rate you’re quoted is dependent upon your current credit score.
 If your score has taken a beating then you won’t be approved for a reasonable interest rate.